 - Add pork belly.
 If using soju, add at this step.

 - Boil on high heat for 10 mins.
 Then lower to a simmer and cover.
-Simmer for 50-60 mins until tender.
+Simmer for 50-60 mins or until tender.

-- Eat with salted napa cabbage or fresh lettuce
+- Eat with salted napa cabbage or fresh lettuce.

 Have You Tried This Recipe?